 - Blunted affect where the person is less expressive in their facial reactions

 Alzheimer’s disease and other neurocognitive disorders are intertwined as the progression of the physical health conditions create new and worsening levels of apathy.
-With these conditions, apathy is linked to an increased risk of cognitive decline.3
+With these conditions, apathy is linked to an increased risk of cognitive decline.4

-Apathy is very common among these disorders as:3
+Apathy is very common among these disorders:4

 - Apathy is reported by up to 89% of people with frontotemporal dementia